 In my experience, the doctor only comes in pretty much to catch that baby and do stitches if necessary!
 I was shocked when I had my first baby: she was already crowning when I finally saw my obstetrician getting to work.

 Sure, he came in to check on me a couple times during the hours of labor, but the nurses were the ones taking care of my every need, checking for dilation and practicing pushing with me when it was time to deliver the baby.

-Probably everybody’s least favorite part is taking care of the area where the baby showed up.
+Probably everybody’s least favorite part is taking care of the area where the baby came out of.

-It’s not an exaggeration to say that you will care for yourself about as much as for the baby, during the first few weeks.
+It’s not an exaggeration to say that you will have to take care of yourself about as much as of the baby, during the first few weeks.

 Stitches, tears, swelling, bruises and other fun remainders of childbirth will require antiseptic, sitz baths, medicine, and a squirt bottle to keep the are clean every.single.time you use the bathroom.

 It will be uncomfortable at best and excruciating at worst.
-However, the closer you follow these directions, and the sooner you get moving and force yourself to sit on your bottom, the faster you will heal.
+However, the closer you follow the directions, and the sooner you get moving and force yourself to sit on your bottom, the faster you will heal.

 You might be too afraid to look “down there” and actually see what you are already feeling.

 Ever had hemorrhoids?
 If not, prepare for the possibility of a meet and greet.
 Eventually, though, you won’t be able to avoid the can any longer and have to face the music, however unpleasant that may be.

-When babies are fresh out the oven, they can look quite blue and white stuff covers them all over.
+When babies are fresh out of the oven, they can look quite blue and white stuff covers them all over.
 Some have a cone-shaped head too.

 A newborn’s skull is not fused together and it molds somewhat to the shape of the birth canal.
 That is the only way for them to be born without injury.